 - Do shelters have Wi-Fi?
-Shelters will provide Wi-Fi, but in most cases it can take about 24 hours before the systems are set up. - Charging stations for cell phones, extra batteries for hearing aids, shower chairs, accessible beds/cots that are sturdy for wheelchair transfers. - Federal guidelines say that shelters are not to be segregated; all shelters are to be accessible. - Shelters are for immediate help; providing dry clothes, food water, they are not for long term housing (usually not open for more than 30 days) or resources.
+Shelters will provide Wi-Fi, but in most cases it can take about 24 hours before the systems are set up. - Charging stations for cell phones, extra batteries for hearing aids, shower chairs, accessible beds/cots that are sturdy for wheelchair transfers. - Ensure that interpreters will be provided at shelters if requested, or have access to video phone systems for communications. - Federal guidelines say that shelters are not to be segregated; all shelters are to be accessible. - Shelters are for immediate help; providing dry clothes, food water, they are not for long term housing (usually not open for more than 30 days) or resources.